Internationalist Workers' Left: Leadership conflict within SYRIZA

-Shortly after the 2009 European Parliamentary elections, SYN's two main leadership figures - Alekos Alavanos and Alexis Tsipras - fell into conflict.
+Shortly after the 2009 European Parliamentary elections, SYN's two main leadership figures – Alekos Alavanos and Alexis Tsipras – fell into conflict.
 Although it was a widely discussed conflict, the real reasons behind it were not uncovered.
 The DEA refused to take sides on the issue, especially since neither leader offered any political arguments on the matter.

 The DEA participated with SYRIZA in the legislative elections of 2009, which brought the centre-left PASOK to power.
 After the elections, SYN's leadership turned to the so-called "programmatic opposition", which claimed to "separate the positive and progressive from the negative and neo-Liberal policies of PASOK".
 To the DEA, this was seen as a method of "giving time" for the new government to adjust, and not preparing the movement for future attacks.
-In the DEA's view, this meant supporting some government bills which they deemed as "progressive".
+In the DEA's view, this meant supporting some government bills which they deemed "progressive".
 Similar arguments were also made by the KOE and SYRIZA's parliamentary chairman, Alekos Alavanos, as well as some unaffiliated members of SYRIZA.